 The more experience a player has, the more it gets involved in the reaction speed.
 Of course, this increases the pure decision time, but the quality of the decisions benefits from it.

 Also, the reaction time does not simply influence the visual stimulus.
-A traffic light on green, step on the gas – that’s very simple.
+For example, a traffic light on green, step on the gas – that’s very simple.

-The above-mentioned studies make it a little too easy at this point.
+The studies mentioned above make it a little too easy at this point.
 I’ve given you enough other factors above that strongly influence your reaction time at the measurement time.

-If you are not the fastest under the sun, then there is a special factor that can most clearly compensate for reaction time: experience.
+If you are not the fastest under the sun, then there is a notable factor that can most clearly compensate for reaction time: experience.